Azure-Samples/active-directory-nodejs-external-identities-api-connector-azure-function-validate/README.md

 In particular, the sample demonstrates how to:

 1. Limit external user sign-ups to only a particular federated Azure Active Directory tenant.
 In this example, it's a fictitious `fabrikam.com`.
-1. Validate a user-provided value ('city') against a validation rule.
+1. Validate a user-provided value ('Job Title') against a validation rule.

 For the API, an Azure Function HTTP trigger using Node.js is implemented with Basic authentication.